-My articles have appeared in a wide variety of journals, magazines, and periodicals, including Civil War History, the Journal of the Civil War Era, the Pennsylvania Magazine of History and Biography, the Maryland Historical Magazine, New Jersey Monthly, Dickinson Magazine, the Journal of Supreme Court History, Military Images, Perspectives on History, the New York Times "Disunion" blog, the American Scholar, and Time.
+My articles have appeared in a wide variety of journals, magazines, and periodicals, including Smithsonian Magazine, Civil War History, the Journal of the Civil War Era, the Pennsylvania Magazine of History and Biography, the Maryland Historical Magazine, New Jersey Monthly, Dickinson Magazine, the Journal of Supreme Court History, Military Images, Perspectives on History, the New York Times "Disunion" blog, the Washington Post, the American Scholar, and Time.
 One of my articles in Civil War History won the John T. Hubbell Prize, while one of my articles in Prologue appeared in Yahoo's "Top American Civil War History Websites."

 I owe a great debt of gratitude to the scholars and teachers who have helped me develop my abilities as a professional historian.
 I began my education at Penn State as a business major, but after taking a U.S. survey course with John Frantz during my first semester I immediately switched to history.
 Jackson Spielvogel, Wilson Moses, Bill Blair, and Thavolia Glymph all helped foster my love of American history.
 In particular, I thank Mark Neely (pictured above while speaking at a Center for American Studies conference at CNU in 2012) for investing countless hours in me as an undergraduate, grad student, and now professor.
 In graduate school at the University of Maryland, I had the good fortune to study under Herman Belz, Ira Berlin, Mark Graber, James Henretta, Al Moss, Keith Olson, Whit Ridgway, Leslie S. Rowland, and others, all of whom had a hand in shaping my career for the better.